 5. Don't Get Overwhelmed By The Baby Registry

 You have nothing.
 You need everything.
 I know all about that life.
 I did so much research as a first time mom.
-I did so much googling and looked at so many reviews, it nearly killed me (or bored me to death, rather).
-I’ve done the work for you and it’s all written out here in my baby registry post.
+Since I didn't know what the heck I was doing, I did so much googling and looked at so many reviews, it nearly killed me (or bored me to death, rather).
+I've done the work for you and it's all written out here in my baby registry post.

 Seriously, you would be doing yourself a disservice if you didn't download this free checklist that has everything you need and nothing you don't for your new baby.